Hilary F. Ryder, M.D., M.S., FACP, FHM, HEC-C

-Dr. Sonia Bajaj is the rheumatology sub-specialty education coordinator for the Internal Medicine Residency Program at Texas Health Harris Methodist Hospital Fort Worth.
+Sonia Bajaj, M.D., is the rheumatology sub-specialty education coordinator for the Internal Medicine Residency Program at Texas Health Harris Methodist Hospital Fort Worth.

 She earned her medical degree at Gandhi Medical College in Bhopal, India, and completed her internship at Monmouth Medical Center before transferring to the University of Alabama at Birmingham for residency and fellowship in Rheumatology.
 She is board-certified in internal medicine and rheumatology.